Marshall University

-Brad D. Smith is a proud West Virginian and a passionate advocate for leadership and philanthropy.
+Brad D. Smith is a proud West Virginian, passionate leader, and philanthropist.
 As the 38th President of Marshall University, he has made significant strides in transforming the university’s educational approach and supporting the local community.
 A native of Kenova, West Virginia, Brad remains deeply devoted to giving back to his home state.
 Beyond his role at Marshall, Brad is also the co-founder of the Wing 2 Wing Foundation — a nonprofit organization he established with his wife, Alys, to advance education, entrepreneurship, and environmental initiatives across Appalachia.

 Recent Accomplishments